OSAS/rh-events/2013/FOSDEM.md

 The Free and Open source Software Developers’ European Meeting (FOSDEM) is a two-day event organized by volunteers to promote the widespread use of Free and Open Source software.
 For more information on FOSDEM, visit http://fosdem.org

-## Trends in Open Source Security
-### Name: Florian Weimer
-### Room: Janson
-### Time: February 2, 2013, 16:00 - 16:50 CET

-This presentation examines current challenges in Open Source security and sketches ideas to address them.

-Linux distributions deal with a large number of code bases predominantly written by others, some of them huge.
-This makes it difficult to address vulnerabilities in a consistent fashion.
-There is increasing demand for difficult-to-use technology, such as cryptography, and more and more upstream projects are forced to deal with vulnerabilities in their code.

-## How to build an Identity Management System on Linux
-### Name: Simo Sorce
-### Room: Janson
-### Time: February 2, 2013 17:00 - 12:50 CET

-How do you build a comprehensive and coherent Identity Management System on Linux?
-This is the question I started answering 7 years ago when I joined Red Hat, and is still being worked on today.
-In this talk I will present a broad overview of all the aspects of Identity Management that need to be considered to have a full end-to-end solution, for the server components (Kerberos, LDAP, DNS, Management components, etc..) that are managed under the umbrella of the FreeIPA project to the client components (SSSD and utilities) and all the other hidden parts (like GSS-Proxy, Samba libraries) that are normally not easily visible but that become needed once you get down to playing with the bits.
-The talk will go down into the technical details and the whys and hows of the whole architecture.

-## Managing Your Metal Flexibly
-### Name: Greg Sutcliffe
-### Time: February 3, 2013, 11:00 CET

-The Foreman is adding a Metal-as-a-Service feature in the near future.
-In this lightning talk, we'll show the current status of the work, and discuss where it's heading to eventually.

-## systemd, Two Years Later
-### Name: Lennart Poettering
-### Room: Janson
-### Time: February 3, 2013 12:00 - 12:50 CET

-The systemd project is now two years old (almost three).
-It found adoption as the core of many big community and commercial Linux distributions.
-It's time to look back what we achieved, what we didn't achieve, how we dealt with the various controversies, and what's to come next.

-## Introducing GNOME Photos
-### Name: Debarshi Ray
-### Room: CrossDesktop DevRoom
-### Time: February 3, 2013 16:40 - 17:00 CET

-Photos is an application to access, organize and share your photos with GNOME 3.
-After Documents it is the latest among the new breed of Finding & Reminding applications.
-Like other core GNOME applications, it targets a new GNOME 3 style: cloud integration, fresh UI elements and touch enablement.

-This talk will outline the use cases and principles, how it relates to existing third party applications, and the use of Tracker as a meta-data store.

-## (R)evolution of Java Packaging in GNU/Linux
-### Name: Mikołaj Izdebski and Stanislav Ochotnický
-### Room: Free Java DevRoom
-### Time: February 2, 2013 12:30 - 13:00 CET

-Java packaging in Linux has never been trivial.
-Partially due to strict principles that most Linux distributions adhere to, partially due to Java ecosystem encouraging behavior which goes against these principles, but mostly due to ineffective tooling on both sides of the fence.

-Over past 2 years, tooling and guidelines for packaging Java have changed in Fedora Linux considerably.
-What used to be a 1000 line build script can soon become 100 lines of mostly metadata.
-But all of that relies on sane build system with predictable behavior on Java side: Maven.

-During the course of the talk we will clean up one such build script and describe how each change was made possible.
-Most importantly we hope to convince the audience that for common good, using Maven for Java development even with all its quirks is better than the alternatives.
-A wider discussion on Java build systems would also be welcome.

 ## OpenStack: 21st Century App Architecture and Cloud Operations
 ### Name: Mark McLoughlin
 ### Room: Cloud DevRoom